TO THE MEMBERS

 12. DIRECTORS AND KEY MANAGERIAL PERSONNEL

-Mr Tadashi Katayama, Director, retires by rotation and being eligible, offers himself for reappointment.
+Mr Ninad D Gupte, Director, retires by rotation and being eligible, offers himself for reappointment.

-The first five-year term of Dr Mukul G Asher, Mr B V Bhargava and Mrs Preeti Mehta, Independent Directors, expires in August 2024.
-Special resolutions proposing reappointment of Dr Mukul G Asher and Mrs Preeti Mehta for the second term as Independent Directors are included in the notice of the ensuing annual general meeting.
+The first five-year terms of Dr Mukul G Asher, Mr B V Bhargava and Mrs Preeti Mehta, Independent Directors, concluded in August 2024.

-It is proposed to promote Dr Suresh Ramachandran, Whole-time Director, to the position of Deputy Managing Director with effect from 01 September 2024.
+At the said annual general meeting, the members passed a Special Resolution approving promotion of Dr Suresh Ramachandran, Whole-time Director, to the position of Deputy Managing Director with effect from 01 September 2024 for his existing tenure up to 31 May 2028.

 13. DIRECTORS RESPONSIBILITY STATEMENT